Infectious Tracheobronchitis of Dogs (Kennel cough)

 Tracheobronchitis should be suspected whenever the characteristic cough suddenly develops 5-10 days after exposure to other susceptible or affected dogs.

 Usually severity diminishes during the first 5 days, but the disease persists for 10-20 days.
-Tracheal trauma secondary to intubation may produce a similar but generally less severe syndrome.

 Treatment: